ArjanCodes/examples/command_with_undo/README.md

 Explain undo and redo stack.

-## Add undo and redo management to the BankController class
+## Add undo and redo management to the BankController class (screencast)

-## Increasing robustness using rollback
+## Increasing robustness using rollback (talking head)

+Because a command is now a thing, we can create even more flexibility by introducing groups of commands, or: batches.
+Let's see how we can do that.

+## Add the batch to the example (screencast)

 Add a command batch.
 If one of the commands in the batch fails, the whole batch is rolled back.